xushidanggroup/xushidanggroup.github.io/content/authors/YJ/_index.md

 ---
 # Display name
-title: Chenchen Li 李晨晨
+title: Yujian Liu 刘宇健

 # Full name (for SEO)
-first_name: Chenchen
+first_name: Yujian
-last_name: Li
+last_name: Liu

 # Username (this should match the folder name)
 authors:
-  - 李晨晨
+  - 刘宇健

 # Is this the primary user of the site?
 superuser: false